 Elasticity: MT often faces the problem of determining whether consecutive terms are different words, or should be translated as a single unit.
 For example, is an African fish eagle an African, a fish, and an eagle, or is it one bird with a long name?
 Kamusi puts party terms (multi-word expressions (MWEs)) in the dictionary as independent entries, with defined meanings.
 These entries are then lexicalized concepts that can be translated across languages.
 When MT encounters a series of words that appear together as a unit in the dictionary, it can translate the unit rather than the component parts.

-Separability: Many MWEs can be broken apart, which throws SMT entirely off the trail.
-For example, drive crazy can be separated: Your perfume drives me crazy.
+Separability: Many MWEs can be broken apart, which usually breaks NN, and throws SMT entirely off the trail.
+For example, drive crazy can be separated: Your perfume drives me and my furry pet hamster crazy.
 Using Kamusi data, we can tell when words in a lexicalized MWE might have been broken apart, and in the future we may be able to predict the range of terms that can go in between.

 Variability: When it comes to grammar, a term may take many forms.
 The verb “see”, for example, has the inflections sees, saw, seen, and seeing.
 In Kamusi, each entry is a container for many types of data, including these variations.
 When we configure a language, we figure out that language’s categories and forms, and produce customized interfaces to catalog those elements.
 Those tailored word forms can them be mapped across languages, with conjugations, contractions, and other transformations tied to appropriate translations.